C-CodeStack/github-starter/README.md

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 ### Branches
-You can use branches on GitHub to isolate work that you do not want merged into your final project just yet.
-Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+`You can use branches on GitHub to isolate work that you do not want merged into your final project just yet.` Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
 Typically, you might create a new branch from the default branch of your repository—main.
 This makes a new working copy of your repository for you to experiment with.
 Once your new changes have been reviewed by a teammate, or you are satisfied with them, you can merge your changes into the default branch of your repository.
 To learn more about branching, read ["About Branches"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-branches).

 ### Forks
-A fork is another way to copy a repository, but is usually used when you want to contribute to someone else’s project.
+A fork is another way to copy a repository, `but is usually used when you want to contribute to someone else’s project`.
 Forking a repository allows you to freely experiment with changes without affecting the original project and is very popular when contributing to open source software projects!
 To learn more about forking, read ["Fork a repo"](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)

 ### Pull requests
-When working with branches, you can use a pull request to tell others about the changes you want to make and ask for their feedback.
-Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.
+`When working with branches, you can use a pull request to tell others about the changes you want to make and ask for their feedback.` Once a pull request is opened, you can discuss and review the potential changes with collaborators and add more changes if need be.
 You can add specific people as reviewers of your pull request which shows you want their feedback on your changes!
 Once a pull request is ready-to-go, it can be merged into your main branch.
 To learn more about pull requests, read ["About Pull Requests"](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).